learn-co-curriculum/dsc-time-series-section-intro/README.md

 ### Time Series Decomposition

-Finally, we end the section by introducing the concept of decomposition - anither approach to removing trends and seasonality from a time series data set.
+Finally, we end the section by introducing the concept of decomposition - another approach to removing trends and seasonality from a time series data set.

 ## Summary